ioos/BioData-Training-Workshop/_docs/sos-wsdd-1_0.md

   - GetCapabilities
   - DescribeSensor
   - GetObservation
-- Extended and Transactional Profiles operations (optional, out of scope of the Milestone 1.0)
+- Extended and Transactional Profiles operations (optional, out of scope for the Milestone 1.0)
   - RegisterSensor
   - InsertObservation
   - GetResult